Think You Have Fresh Eggs? Here’s How to TellUpdated: July 18, 2017healthy fats

 Don’t you just love the way truly fresh eggs look in a bowl after you crack them?
 The yolks are so perfectly rounded and the whites whip up into the fluffiest meringue!

 Fresh eggs go with the territory when you purchase from a local farm.
-Good quality, local eggs sell quickly enough that there isn’t any need for the tricks the egg industry uses to prolong egg freshness such as partial freezing and cold storage for weeks at a time before they hit your supermarket shelf.
+Good quality, local chicken or duck eggs sell quickly enough that there isn’t any need for the tricks the egg industry uses to prolong egg freshness.
+These questionable techniques include partial freezing and cold storage for weeks at a time before they hit your supermarket shelf.

 Even if you buy organic eggs from Whole Foods or other healthfood store, it is possible to get old eggs.
 Old eggs not only don’t taste as good, in my opinion, but they also don’t poach nicely into that perfect egg shape that sits so pretty on top of a slice of toast or English muffin.